Skip to main content Skip to footer

 Halloween FAQ

-• Don’t assume your guests know what to recycle.
-Place signs on your recycling containers so guests will easily recycle aluminum cans, glass bottles and certain cups.
+• Place signs on your recycling containers so guests will easily recycle aluminum cans, glass bottles and certain cups.
+Don’t assume your guests know what to recycle!

 • Use biodegradable or reusable plates and cups.